Nandana-88/Implemtation-of-mlp/README.md

 Here's a breakdown of all the files and what they do:

-* **`titanic_model.py`**: This is the main event!
+* **`titanic`**: This is the main event!
 It's the Python script that holds all my code.
 It cleans the data, builds the AI model, trains it, and saves the plots.
 * **`titanic.csv`**: This is the raw dataset.
 It's a big spreadsheet with information about every passenger (like their age, class, and if they survived).
 * **`README.md`**: The file you're reading right now!
 It's the homepage for the project.
 * **`model_accuracy_plot.png`**: This picture shows how "smart" (accurate) the model got during training.